Introduction

 Peripheral Tolerance

 After T-lymphocytes and B-lymphocytes leave the thymus and bone marrow, they enter peripheral immune organs and tissues such as the spleen and lymph nodes.
-In these regions, peripheral tolerance mechanisms prevent autoimmunity from arising in the case that autoreactive lymphocytes made it through all central tolerance processes.
-There are many different types of peripheral tolerance, and the main subtypes will be discussed here.[9]
+In these regions, peripheral tolerance mechanisms prevent autoimmunity from arising when autoreactive lymphocytes make it through all central tolerance processes.
+There are many types of peripheral tolerance, and the main subtypes will be discussed here.[9]

 Anergy is the first main peripheral tolerance mechanism.
 Anergy refers to a lack of immune response due to the absence of costimulatory signals.
 This process in T-lymphocytes is as follows.
-Mounting an immune response requires not only the MHC: T-cell receptor interaction but also a second signal delivered via costimulatory molecules.
-There are many costimulatory pathways, but one major axis is that of CD28:B7.
-CD28 is a receptor present on the T-lymphocyte, which binds B7, a ligand present on the antigen-presenting cell.
-The MHC: TCR and CD28:B7 interaction together promote growth and survival of the T-lymphocyte via production of the cytokine interleukin-2.
-Therefore, if the second costimulatory signal is not given, the immune response will not proceed further.
+Mounting an immune response requires the MHC: T-cell receptor interaction and a second signal delivered via costimulatory molecules.
+There are many costimulatory pathways, but 1 major axis is CD28:B7.
+CD28 is a receptor on the T-lymphocyte, which binds B7, a ligand on the antigen-presenting cell.
+The MHC: TCR and CD28:B7 interaction together promotes the growth and survival of the T-lymphocyte via the production of the cytokine interleukin-2.
+Therefore, the immune response will not proceed further if the second costimulatory signal is not given.

-Two proteins that aid in maintaining anergy are cytotoxic T-lymphocyte-associated antigen 4 (CTLA4) and programmed cell death protein 1 (PD-1).
-CTLA4 is a receptor present on T-lymphocytes, and it binds to B7 with greater affinity than CD28.
+Two proteins that aid in maintaining energy are cytotoxic T-lymphocyte-associated antigen 4 (CTLA4) and programmed cell death protein 1 (PD-1).
+CTLA4 is a receptor in T-lymphocytes, binding to B7 with greater affinity than CD28.
 When a T-lymphocyte recognizes a self-antigen, CTLA4 will bind B7 and cause clathrin-mediated removal of B7, thus preventing the costimulatory signal from occurring.
 PD-1 works similarly.
-It is expressed on various classes of T-cells and recognizes the ligands PD-L1, and PD-L2 found on antigen-presenting cells.
+It is expressed in various classes of T-cells and recognizes the ligands PD-L1 and PD-L2 found in antigen-presenting cells.
 The binding of PD-1 with either of its ligands causes phosphorylation of tyrosine motifs present on PD-1 with the ultimate downstream effect of downregulation of TCR signaling.
 Any aberration in the peripheral tolerance process can result in autoimmunity.

 In other cases, peripheral tolerance occurs via apoptosis.
 The association of autoreactive T-cells with self-antigen complexes triggers activation of the Fas-Fas ligand system.
 Both Fas and its ligand are found on T-lymphocytes, and their interaction induces cell death of the T-lymphocyte by triggering the caspase cascade.
-Therefore, a mutation in the Fas gene can lead to both autoimmunity and lymphoproliferative disorders.
+Therefore, a Fas gene mutation can lead to autoimmunity and lymphoproliferative disorders.
 This is the pathogenesis of the condition autoimmune lymphoproliferative syndrome (ALPS).[10]

 Testing

-Diagnosing an autoimmune condition requires a multistep approach, as many laboratory tests on their own are not specific to a particular disease.
+Diagnosing an autoimmune condition requires a multistep approach, as many laboratory tests are not specific to a particular disease.
 Obtaining a complete blood count (CBC) and comprehensive metabolic panel (CMP) is an initial part of the work-up.
 Immunologic studies, acute-phase reactant levels, cytokine analysis, and HLA-typing are all techniques that can be utilized as well.
 Autoimmune conditions are associated with inflammation, and key inflammatory markers assessed are erythrocyte sedimentation rate (ESR), C-reactive protein (CRP), and ferritin.
 Less frequently, ceruloplasmin, fibrinogen, haptoglobin, and albumin levels are also obtained to assess the inflammatory state.
-Inflammatory markers, while not specific to a particular autoimmune disease, are helpful in monitoring disease activity.[11]
+Inflammatory markers, while not specific to a particular autoimmune disease, help monitor disease activity.[11]

-Enzyme-linked immunosorbent assay (ELISA) is a tool used to detect specific antibodies.
+Enzyme-linked immunosorbent assay (ELISA) is used to detect specific antibodies.
 Many autoimmune diseases have strong associations with the presence of certain antibodies.
-Rheumatoid factor, an autoantibody that attacks the Fc region of the IgG immunoglobulin, is one such molecule found in many autoimmune conditions.
-It is associated with rheumatoid arthritis, systemic lupus erythematosus (SLE), Sjogren syndrome, cryoglobulinemia, and interstitial fibrosis, among others.
-A more specific autoantibody for rheumatoid arthritis that can be tested for is anti-cyclic citrullinated peptide (anti-CCP).
+Rheumatoid factor, an autoantibody that attacks the Fc region of the IgG immunoglobulin, is 1 such molecule found in many autoimmune conditions.
+It is associated with rheumatoid arthritis, systemic lupus erythematosus (SLE), Sjogren syndrome, cryoglobulinemia, and interstitial fibrosis.
+A more specific autoantibody for rheumatoid arthritis that can be tested for is anticyclic citrullinated peptide (anti-CCP).
 Several more examples of key autoantibodies and associated diseases are listed below.
 While this list is not exhaustive, it reflects very common, high-yield autoantibody associations.[11]

 Flow cytometry is another laboratory technique that can be used to study certain cell populations based on the presence or absence of various cell-surface markers.
 For example, it serves to quantify CD4+ T-lymphocytes in patients with human immunodeficiency virus (HIV), which is used to gauge the severity of infection.[11]

-HLA-typing studies examine MHC class I and II genes, which are implicated in various autoimmune diseases.
-Gel electrophoresis and polymerase chain reaction, along with ELISA, are some of the techniques used to analyze certain types of HLA molecules.
+HLA-typing studies examine MHC class I and II genes implicated in various autoimmune diseases.
+Gel electrophoresis, polymerase chain reaction, and ELISA are some of the techniques used to analyze certain types of HLA molecules.
 Strong associations of certain HLA alleles with autoimmune conditions are listed below.

-Utilizing one or more of these techniques is common in the diagnostic approach toward autoimmune diseases.
+Utilizing 1 or more of these techniques is common in the diagnostic approach toward autoimmune diseases.

 Clinical Significance